George Taliaferro Ward: Career

 A major planter in central Florida, George Ward owned Waverly, his wife's Southwood, and Clifford Place plantations.
 Combined, he held 160 slaves and produced annually 7500 bushels of corn and 500 bales of cotton.

 Planters were known for conducting duels to carry out challenges of honor, and tensions rose in the years before the American Civil War.
-Ward and Augustus Alston, a Republican, conducted a duel just north of Tallahassee.
+Ward, a Democrat, and Augustus Alston, a Whig, conducted a duel just north of Tallahassee.
+The duel allegedly stemmed from an event during the Second Seminole War.
+During that conflict, Alston was Colonel of a militia unit called the Leon Volunteers.
+On January 31, 1836, Lieutenant William Ward, brother of George T. Ward and one of the regimental drillmasters, presented Alston with a petition created by soldiers in his unit.
+The petition drew attention to the fact that their six-month enlistment period was up and that the troops wished to return home.
+Alston, after looking at the petition, told his second-in-command William C. Parish to "shoot the damned dog."
+Parish obeyed the order and drew his pistol and shot William Ward on the spot.

 Prince Achille Murat was Ward's second, and Dr. Randolph of Tallahassee was the attending physician.
 Alston hit Ward first, breaking his leg with one shot and an arm with another.
 When Alston got directly over Ward, he had no shots left while Ward still had one.
 Alston was said to fold his arms and declare, "I believe he will kill me after all."
 Ward fired his last shot and missed.

 Ward demanded more guns to continue the contest, but fainted before his instructions could be carried out.
 The two men later agreed to continue the duel, but before Ward recovered sufficiently to fight, Alston was killed in a duel with Florida Militia Brigadier General Leigh Read.